Stijnkluiters/website-Dayzepoch-epoch-1.0.6/README.md

 How to import a single product?

 *Example:*
+paste a string something like this:
 `
 	class FoodDogCooked {type = "trade_items";buy[] ={1,"ItemGoldBar"};sell[] ={1,"ItemGoldBar"};};`

+In the back_end default controller go to the protected function string.

 progress stopped duo owner of IDP(81.19.216.113:2300) doesn't want to pay money for a webhoster...
 Feel free to complete the rest of the code.